 Welding involves a wide range of potential safety hazards.
 The most common of them being burns since the process produces a lot of sparks and spatter.
 Moreover, while working with molten metal, you’re also dealing with high levels of heat.
 So in order to prevent dangerous skin burns, it’s important to be prepared with proper protection.
 The two most important parts of the body that need protection are the face and hands.
 So make sure that you’ve got a good auto darkening welding helmet and high quality gloves, though other safety gear is also advised.
-In this article, we’ll look into what are the best welding gloves that will provide the highest quality of protection and comfort while you work.
+In this article, we’ll look into what are the best welding gloves in 2020 that will provide the highest quality of protection and comfort while you work.

 - Lincoln Electric K2979-ALL